Easy Cake Mix Blueberry Muffins

 SAVE THIS RECIPE FOR LATER!

-The lemon cake mix gives these muffins great blueberry and citrus flavor, while the sour cream and butter keep them rich and moist.
+Making muffins from cake mix is the easiest shortcut in baking!
+The lemon cake mix gives them a citrus flavor that works perfectly with blueberries, while the sour cream and butter keep them rich and moist.
 You get balanced flavor, not just a sugar bomb.

 What you’ll love about these blueberry muffins with cake mix: